 2. Portion sizes.
 Often people are eating a healthy, nutritious diet but just eating too much or in the wrong portion sizes.
-Many people have a large portion of protein and carbohydrates and a small amount of veggies or salad.
+Many people have a large portion of protein and carbohydrates and a small number of veggies or salad.
 Sometimes it’s just about switching things around so the veggies/salad is the main part of the meal and the protein and carbs take up about ¼ each.

 3. Look beyond the scales.
 Don’t just put all the focus on reducing the numbers of the scales.
-Focus on the nutritious foods you are eating, the amount of veggies you have each day, how you are feeling, how much sleep you get and your activity levels.
+Focus on the nutritious foods you are eating, the number of veggies you have each day, how you are feeling, how much sleep you get and your activity levels.
 If you focus on having a healthy lifestyle weight loss often results as a side effect.

 What is your opinion on buying organic produce in favour of regular produce (I.e. meats, vegetables, eggs etc.)?
 Does buying organic produce improve our health?

 I haven’t come across any research that has convinced me that organic is definitely the way to go.
-However saying that I do try and buy organic meats when I can.
+However, saying that I do try and buy organic meats when I can.
 My recommendation to others is to buy organic when they can and if they want to but it’s definitely not a necessity.
 I wouldn’t say organic produce results in health benefits above and beyond ‘regular’ produce.

 What is your opinion on red meat?
 There is an increasing trend to avoid red meat, as many people fear that it will cause a variety of diseases such as cancer.
 Do you believe this is true?